deNBI/simpleVMWorkshop/part4.md

 ## Part 4: Inspect your generated data via a research environment

 We now want to start a new VM.
-This time we would like to use an IDE like RStudio or VScode in order to inspect and visualize our results.
+This time we would like to use RStudio in order to inspect and visualize our results.

 ### 4.1 Create a VM based on a Research Environment